Study: Lipedema and obesity

 • Liposuction

-• if necessary, medication to support the vascular system
+• Possibly medication to support the vascular system

 Conclusion:

-Lipedema is a serious condition with complex causes that go far beyond mere fat accumulation.
-The latest scientific findings help us better understand the disease – and offer hope for new, targeted treatments.
+Lipedema is a serious condition with complex causes that go far beyond simple fat accumulation.
+The latest scientific findings are helping us to better understand the condition – and offer hope for new, targeted treatment options.